 How To Prepare For A Second Lockdown At Home

 In the last week, the media has been reporting the certainty of another lockdown occurring in the next 3-4 months.
 While we may want to call foul and stomp our feet, this is certainly not the time to be unprepared for the possibility.
-While news reports have been calling for at least 4-6 weeks of lockdown with a possibility of it lasting longer, we can start (if you haven’t already) preparing for this possibility.
+While news reports have been calling for at least 4-6 weeks of lockdown, with the possibility it could last longer, we can start (if you haven’t already) preparing for this possibility.

-We don’t know how locked down we will be due to that information having not been released yet.
+We don’t know how locked down we will be, since that information hasn’t been released yet.
 However, we can look at other countries around the globe to know what could happen.
-While most states have undergone some sort of lockdown already, the rules were vastly different from one state to another.
-With the possibility of national lockdown, we can expect that the rules will be stricter with much different reasoning than a state would have for their rules.
+While most states have already undergone some form of lockdown, the rules have varied widely from state to state.
+With the possibility of a national lockdown, we can expect the rules to be stricter and to be based on very different reasoning than a state’s rules.

 (Yes, I realize some of you haven’t come out of the first lockdown yet.
 Some of you have not experienced a lockdown yet.
 However you look at it, we need to be prepared for the possibility of a lockdown.)

-You can expect that the scope of consideration for who will be essential workers will change greatly.
+You can expect the scope of consideration for who will be essential workers to change significantly.
 The restrictions will be tighter and may not be lifted until a vaccine is issued.
-Traveling papers will more than likely be issued for anyone considered an essential worker.
+Travel papers will most likely be issued to anyone considered an essential worker.
 “Unnecessary service industries” will be stricter and fewer people will be working.
 More people than ever will be working from home.

-You should be preparing for at least 4-6 weeks of being home at the minimum.
+You should be preparing for at least 4-6 weeks at home.
 A safer bet would be to prepare for 8-12 weeks of being at home.
-With travel more than likely being severely restricted, you should be considering several things.
+With travel likely to be severely restricted, you should consider several things.
 There could be supply disruptions from fewer people working.
 Items may be considered essential or nonessential and may not be available for purchase.

 1. Having food for at least 4-6 weeks stockpiled at home.
 This will be the minimum you need to have stockpiled.
 Even though online retailers should still be shipping, relying on them to deliver in a timely manner should not be a given.
 At the beginning of this pandemic, online retailers were shipping very slowly or not at all.